-It begins with gathering a baseline set of data to understand how brain activity may be impacting certain behaviors or conditions.
-You may be asked to perform different types of activities, such as playing videos games specifically designed to stimulate certain areas of your brain, while data about brain response is recorded.
+It begins with gathering a baseline data set to understand how brain activity may impact certain behaviors or conditions.
+You may be asked to perform different activities, such as playing video games specifically designed to stimulate certain areas of your brain.
+In contrast, data about brain response is recorded.

-Once that initial data is gathered, sessions are conducted while the practitioner views the current brainwave activity on the screen and provides feedback in the form of visual or auditory cues to help the patient retrain brain activity.
+Once that initial data is gathered, sessions are conducted.
+At the same time, the practitioner views the current brainwave activity on the screen and provides feedback in visual or auditory cues to help the patient retrain brain activity.
 By changing brainwave patterns, you may be able to improve certain functions or reactions.

-One benefit of Neurotherapy is that it allows a therapist or other clinician to view very specific data for each individual — how your brain reacts to certain discussions and stimuli is unique to you.
+One benefit of Neurotherapy is that it allows a therapist or other clinician to view precise data for each individual — how your brain reacts to certain discussions and stimuli is unique to you.
 That helps the clinician better target treatment approaches.